 When you want to change something, but then tell yourself “I can’t commit right now …things aren’t that bad …there’s no point”.
 You’re not alone.
 These are common excuses that get in the way of people making a change.
 Excuses that keep you in the status quo.

-You need someone who’ll help you step out of your comfort zone.
+You need someone who’ll help you step out of your comfort zone, even when it feel uncomfy.
 Someone who’ll help you get unstuck, rethink your self-doubt and make a change.